- Overview

 Accommodations at Kabini River Lodge (B,L,D)

-Early this morning, we depart Nagarhole with our final destination being Ooty, a very famous region for growing the premier tea of Southern India.
+After our relaxing boat safari, we depart Nagarhole for Masinagudi.
 Birding on the way and enjoying a picnic lunch, we move gradually into the lush Kotagiri Hills in the Nilgiris.
-Our first stop is Masinagudi, which is a good spot for Spot-bellied Eagle Owl, Spotted Owlet, Jerdon’s Bush Lark, Malabar Lark, and others.
+Masinagudi is a good spot for Spot-bellied Eagle Owl, Brown Fish Owl, Oriental Scops Owl, Spotted Owlet, Jerdon’s Bush Lark, Malabar Lark, Jungle Bush Quail and others.

 A landmark in the hills of Ooty, our charming hotel features beautiful lawns and gardens, fine dining, and a coffee shop.
-Rooms are a bit dated, but comfortable, and the hotel is quiet and out of the city, the perfect location for our birding.
+Rooms are a bit dated, but comfortable, but this is quiet and out of the city, and the perfect location for our birding.

 Accommodations at Sinclairs Retreat Ooty (B,L,D)